 - 1. Pursuant to Article 80 of Regulation (EU) No 575/2013 (Capital Requirements Regulation CRR) on the continuing review of quality of own funds, 'EBA shall monitor the quality of own funds instruments issued by institutions across the Union'. - 2.
 Furthermore, pursuant to the same Article, 'competent authorities shall, without delay, upon request by EBA, forward all information that EBA deems relevant concerning new capital instruments issued in order to enable EBA to monitor the quality of own funds instruments issued by institutions across the Union.' - 3.
-The purpose of this report is to inform external stakeholders about the preliminary work performed by the EBA in terms of monitoring of the issuances of Additional Tier 1 (AT1) capital instruments and to present the first results of this monitoring. - 4.
+The purpose of this report is to inform external stakeholders about the continuing work performed by the EBA in terms of monitoring of the issuances of Additional Tier 1 (AT1) capital instruments and to present the results of this monitoring. - 4.
+The present report constitutes an update of the first version of the report published in October 2014 and where EBA had indicated that further work was ongoing1. - 5.
 It may be recalled that, apart from the monitoring of hybrid capital issuances, the EBA has established, published and will maintain a list of Common Equity Tier 1 instruments which was first published on 28 May 2014.